-- (a) After a boat hails, she shall give the hailed boat time to respond. - (b) The hailed boat shall respond even if the hail breaks rule 20.1. - (c) The hailed boat shall respond either by tacking as soon as possible, or by immediately replying 'You tack' and then giving the hailing boat room to tack and avoid her. - (d) When the hailed boat responds, the hailing boat shall tack as soon as possible. - (e) From the time a boat hails until she has tacked and avoided the hailed boat, rule 18.2 does not apply between them.
+- (a) After a boat hails, she shall give a hailed boat time to respond. - (b) A hailed boat shall respond even if the hail breaks rule 20.1. - (c) A hailed boat shall respond either by tacking as soon as possible, or by immediately replying 'You tack' and then giving the hailing boat room to tack and avoid her. - (d) When a hailed boat responds, the hailing boat shall tack as soon as possible. - (e) From the time a boat hails until she has tacked and avoided a hailed boat, rule 18.2 does not apply between them.